python-hyper/h11/docs/source/supported-http.rst

 handle anything besides ``chunked`` either.
 So I'm not too worried about this being a problem in practice.
 But I'm not majorly opposed to adding support for more features here either.

+A quirk in our :class:`Response` encoding: we don't bother including ascii status messages -- instead of ``200 OK`` we just say ``200``.
+This is totally legal and no program should care, and it lets us skip carrying around a pointless table of status message strings, but I suppose it might be worth fixing at some point.

 When parsing chunked encoding, we parse but discard "chunk extensions".
 This is an extremely obscure feature that allows